hnakamur/couv/README.md

 * works on the LuaJIT 2.0, Lua 5.2.1.
 * embeddable in another event loop (not tested yet).

-couv APIs are not object-oriented right now.
-Maybe I change to object-oriented APIs in the future if I find a simple way to implement inheritance of userdata with metatable and perfomance loss is negligible.

 ## Rules
 * must be written in C89 (neither C++ nor C99) for MSVC compatibility.